edudins/lasmatodo/README.md

 ## app description

+Update [31-05-2023]: Added my homepage to the repo so I can deploy it.

 An app for creating your own todo list.
 Main features:

 - Add new task to be done.